Here are top HIPAA-compliant instant messaging apps

 Secure text messaging apps for healthcare facilities are necessary to ensure that the organization and other HIPAA-covered entities are complying with the administrative, physical, and technical requirements of the HIPAA Security Rule.

 While they resemble commercially available messaging apps and provide the same speed and convenience, secure text messaging apps for healthcare organizations also have mechanisms in place to protect PHI and prevent unauthorized disclosure.
-Below are four HIPAA-compliant text messaging apps that can help you efficiently communicate with your patients and colleagues.
+Below are five HIPAA-compliant text messaging apps that can help you efficiently communicate with your patients and colleagues.

-Here are top HIPAA-compliant text messaging apps
+Here are 5 of the best HIPAA-compliant phone apps

 Trusted by more than 300,000 healthcare professionals, OhMD is a HIPAA-compliant text messaging platform that allows you to send and receive intake forms, surveys, images, and files.
 You can also send appointment reminders.
 OhMD includes over 50 EHR integrations.